MeepTech/obsidian-metadata-scry-plugin/docs/Api/README.md

 - [TryToGetDeepProperty](Static%20Api%20Methods/TryToGetDeepProperty.md)
 - [SetDeepProperty](Static%20Api%20Methods/SetDeepProperty.md)
 ## Examples
-For examples, see the [Tests folder](https://github.com/Meep-Tech/obsidian-metadata-api-plugin/tree/master/tests) in the root of the github repository.
+For many more examples please see the [Tests folder](https://github.com/Meep-Tech/obsidian-metadata-api-plugin/tree/master/tests) in the root of the github repository.